csce585-mlsystems/project-athena/README.md

 **Note:** You are encouraged to explore for new attacks not listed.
 Some good resources are related studies in recent years, NIPS adversarial competitions, and surveys in adversarial machine learning.

-# Task 2 [50% + 10 - 20%] (due Nov.
-15)
+# Task 2 [50% + 10 - 20%] Extension of ATHENA
+* Due: Nov.
+15

 There are multiple options for task 2 with various bonuses.
 Each team should pick one and only one for the task 2 assignment.
 Each optional task 2 allows limited groups, so first come, first served.
 We will post a note on piazza to collect the claims.
 A random assignment will be assigned by us if any team that does not claim for task 2 assignment before task 1 is due.
 Claim your task 2 [here](https://piazza.com/class/ke221xlfhpq783?cid=24).

-## Option 1 [50% + 10%] (not limit)
+## Option 1 [50% + 10%] Optimazation-based white-box attack
-**White-box attack the vanilla Athena**
+* Task: Generate adversarial examples for the Vanilla ATHENA, using optimaztion-based white-box attack.
+* Number of groups: not limited

 In this task, students aim to generate adversarial examples based on the vanilla Athena in the context of the white-box threat model (Section III.F in Athena paper) and then evaluate the effectiveness of the crafted adversarial examples.
 Each group should aim to generate the adversarial examples using at most 2 attacks.
-For each attack, generate around five variants by varying tunable parameters.
+For each attack, generate around 5 variants by varying tunable parameters.
 Evaluate the successful rate of the crafted adversarial examples on the vanilla Athena.
 Compare the adversarial examples generated in Task 2 with those generated in Task 1 and the baseline adversarial examples provided by us.

 ### Report:
 1. Introduce the approaches that are used in the task.